MikroElektronika/mikrosdk_click_v2/clicks/shuttle/README.md

 ## Examples Description

-> This example showcases how to initialize, configure and use the Terminal click.
-It is a simple GPIO click which uses high-quality PCB design, four ICD BOX headers and flat ribbon cables to enable stable communication and easy stacking of other click modules.
+> This example showcases how to initialize, configure and use the Terminal Click.
+It is a simple GPIO Click which uses high-quality PCB design, four ICD BOX headers and flat ribbon cables to enable stable communication and easy stacking of other Click modules.

 **The demo application is composed of two sections :**

 ### Application Init

-> This function initializes and configures the click and logger modules.
+> This function initializes and configures the Click and logger modules.

 ```c